happypeter/LGCB/book/bash_perm.md

 If a user has read permission to a file, he can check the content within the file, this is simple.
-If to a dir, then he can also check the content in the dir and see all the file names in it( some may say there also is subdirs in, well, dirs are also files, just a sepical kind of.)
+If to a dir, then he can also check the content in the dir and see all the file names in it( some may say there are also subdirs in, well, dirs are also files, just a sepical kind of.)
 <div class="slide">
   <img src="/LGCB-assets/bash/perm_6.png" />
 </div>
 If write permission granted to a user, the user has the right to modify the content, simple enough.
-But the question is that does this also means the file name can be modified or deleted?
+But the question is that does this also mean the file name can be modified or deleted?
 The answer is no.

-Because it is the write permission of the parent dir of this file that is in charge of whether the file can be renamed/deleted, or a new file can be created.
-One prereuest before you can fully enjoy the write permission to your dir is that you still need the _execute_ permission of the dir.
+Because it is the write permission to the parent dir of this file that is in charge of whether the file can be renamed/deleted, or a new file can be created.
+One prereuest before you can fully enjoy the write permission to your dir is that you still need the _execute_ permission to the dir.
 Lucily dirs generally has `x` for every user on the system, so this rarely becomes a issue.
 <div class="slide">